AFL Capricornia: Brief history

 The Capricornia region has had a few success stories of ex-AFL Capricornia players now playing or have played in the AFL, some players include Zac Smith (Suns, Cats), Paul O'Shea (Bulldogs), Gavin Urquart (Kangaroos).

 It was one of the first regional leagues in Queensland to introduce a Women's League.
 Today in Queensland Women's Leagues are also run by AFL Queensland, AFL Cairns, AFL Mackay, AFL Townsville, AFL Queensland Youth Girls Competition.

 The first all women's Australian Football game in this region was played in 1983, with Sisters Roos AFC (Brothers) versus Boyne Island Tannum Sands Saints.
 The game was played before the seniors game, and the eventual winner was the Sisters Roos.
 Sisters Roos were also holders of the Champions Cup which was given to the winners of the then pre season challenge.
 There had been talk of a Women's League starting since 1992, though it took much longer to eventuate, but there were a couple of exhibition games played before the men's senior games in the nineties.
 AFL Capricornia encourages women and girls to participate in AFL and would like to see a women's or girls League start in the near future.
 Brothers Roos AFC do have a women's team, named 'The Sisters' but do not yet have an opposing club in the area to play against.
 In late 2010 the AFL Capricornia Women's League was formed.
-The format for the season is 5 home & away rounds, plus finals, beginning on Sunday, 11 July.
+The format for the season is 5 home & away rounds, plus finals, beginning on 11 July.
 Matches take part on either Saturday or Sunday Afternoons.
 AFL Capricornia development officer Stuart Seager said "The games were of a high quality".
 The competition came about after Boyne Island Tannum Sands Saints AFC player Megan Hunt approached AFLQ and AFL Capricornia on behalf of women who could no longer play in age competitions against males.

 The league is covered primarily by the local print media of Rockhampton's Morning Bulletin and Gladston's The Observer.
 TV highlights are also broadcast weekly on the local news sport segments of WIN News Rockhampton and Seven News Rockhampton.
 Weekly radio wrap segments are broadcast on the Saturday morning Local Grandstand segment of ABC Capricornia.
 Many of these may also include occasional interviews with players, coachers, and even league officials.